Do all therapists provide adequate care for Anxiety and OCD?

 What is the length of treatment?

-In our IOP program, the typical duration is between 6 to 8 weeks and specify that it depends on severity.
+In our IOP program, the typical duration is between 3 to 6 weeks depending on your specific needs and symptoms.
 After successful completion of the IOP, we typically provide booster sessions to help support our clients and help them maintain what has been accomplished during the IOP.
 This is different for each client as each individual has their own needs.
 Booster sessions could start at 1-3 sessions per week and then the amount of sessions can be lowered slowly.
 This is to help our clients learn to depend on themselves now that they have learned the tools and techniques necessary to succeed in being free from OCD and anxiety, and are able to use them on their own outside of the therapeutic environment.

 Outside of our IOP, we can provide 1-5 client tailored sessions a week to address client’s needs and run through our therapy processes.
 We will assess client’s needs to determine most beneficial treatment.